-Effective this semester, students in the School of Graduate Studies will receive a five-day break from classes and class activities corresponding to Spring Break in the undergraduate calendar, March 7 to 11.
-Additionally, grad students will have no classes over Fall Break.
+Students in the School of Graduate Studies receive a five-day break from classes and class activities corresponding to Spring Break in the undergraduate calendar, March 13 to 17.
 Please note that this exemption applies only to classes and class activities; faculty may still require students to perform research activities during these breaks.

 As a reminder if you do stay on campus over the breaks, please confirm access availability as some buildings and services (KSL, gyms, shuttles, dining, etc) may have reduced and altered hours.